Selling a shared ownership property

 • Details of any restrictions on selling your home

-The shared ownership lease may also include information on the “nomination period” – the length of time that the housing association will be able to exclusively market your home.
+The shared ownership lease should also include information on the “nomination period” – the length of time that the housing association will be able to exclusively market your home.
 This is usually between 4 – 12 weeks.
 After the nomination period is over, you’ll usually be free to market the property with an estate agent.

-2. Contact your housing association
+Step 2.
+Contact your housing association

 Once you have familiarised yourself with the process and you are sure you want to sell your home, it is time to contact your housing association and notify them.

-When selling a shared ownership property, your next step will be to arrange and pay for a RICS (Royal Institute of Chartered Surveyors) qualified surveyor to determine the value of your home.
-Your housing association may have a panel of surveyors which may be the easiest option.
+You’ll need to arrange and pay for a RICS (Royal Institute of Chartered Surveyors) qualified surveyor to determine the value of your home.
+Your housing association may have a panel of surveyors it recommends but you can go with your own valuation surveyor if you prefer.

-But you can go with your own valuation surveyor if you prefer.
 The RICS valuation report is valid for 3 months and must be sent to your housing association or local authority.
 If your house doesn’t sell within this time frame, it will have to be revalued and you will need to pay again.
 Find a local valuation surveyor and compare quotes with our free tool

-4. Marketing your property
+Step 4.
+Marketing your property

 After receiving the RICS valuation, the housing association will send it to you to confirm the sale price.
 To move forward, you must approve the valuation and instruct the housing association to begin marketing your property.
+You will now enter an agreed nomination period and your home will be actively marketed by the housing association for 4, 8 or 12 weeks depending on the lease.

 Part of the marketing process will involve having photographs taken of your property.
 Make sure your home is tidy and looks at its best in the photographs so that it’s marketed in the best possible way.

-5. Instruct a conveyancing solicitor
+Step 6.
+Instruct a conveyancing solicitor

-6. Sort your paperwork
+Step 7.
+Sort your paperwork

-Just like when selling any home, there is what feels like endless paperwork you need to complete including:
+Just like when selling any home, there is what feels like endless paperwork you need to complete when selling a shared ownership property including:

 • A Property Information Form: Also known as a TA6 form, this gives comprehensive information about the property including about boundaries, whether any building work has taken place and any disputes about the property.
 Read more in our guide TA6 Property information form explained.